evoheal/EPID-700/README.md

 The project outline will have three sections, *Introduction* and *Methods* as well as an *Abstract*.
 The abstract will be a refined version of the introductory paragraph from the previous milestone.
 It must be between 200-300 words and will not contain references.
 The abstract should be written in a style consistent with a peer reviewed publication.
 The introduction and methods sections should NOT be written in formal style as these sections will be reshaped from now until the course symposium.
 Instead, the material in these sections should be presented as bullet points.
 References must be provided for these sections.
 Only "essential" references are required at this stage.
 For example, here it is appropriate to write "COVID-19 will remain a significant public health concern for several years".
 In the final milestone this statement should be justified with a reference including economic or epidemiological forecasts.
 There is no required number of bullet points or references; however, 20-50 points and 10-20 references is appropriate for most topics.
 Each reference should be included as a hyperlink with the text displayed corresponding to the title of the cited article<br/>

 Points must be specific.
-Here are examples of different varieties of strong points:
+Here are examples of different varieties of appropriate points:
 (Introduction)
 * Transmissible cancers are widespread in diverse species and understudied
 * Bivalves are strongly affected [Widespread transmission of independent cancer lineages within multiple bivalve species](https://www.nature.com/articles/nature18599)